MINISIPSERVER

 4.3 Step 3: connect miniSIPServer to VoIP provider

-If we want to make call to outside or receive a call from outside, we need a VoIP gateway to connect our miniSIPServer and traditional telephone, or we need VoIP provider to do it for us.
+If we want to make calls to outside or receive a call from outside, we need a VoIP gateway to connect our miniSIPServer and traditional telephone, or we need VoIP provider to do it for us.
 We decide to connect our virtual miniSIPServer to VOIP providers' network and we select CallCentric as our VOIP provider.

-Then, please click button 'Add an external line' to add an external line with CallCentric number information.
+In the virtual miniSIPServer, please click menu 'Data / External line', then click button 'Add an external line' to add an external line with CallCentric number information.

 configure cloud-mss to work with call centric